 Pot Limit Omaha Strategy And Tips

-The likelihood of a player being dealt pocket aces in a six-max Omaha game is much lower than in a full ring game.
-But if you are faced with a raise and a re-raise for effective stacks of 100bb or more you are going to have to fold because your opponent will indeed have those aces more often than not.
+The likelihood of a player being dealt pocket aces in a six-max Omaha game is much lower than in a full-ring game.
+But if you are faced with a raise and a re-raise for effective stacks of 100bb or more, you will have to fold because your opponent will indeed have those aces more often than not.

-Secondly, the game of Omaha is a frenzy of action and this can lead to over-exuberance when it comes to your starting hand selection.
-You know you are going to get four cards and see five more on the board and assume it is impossible not to make a hand.
+Secondly, the game of Omaha is a frenzy of action, which can lead to over-exuberance in your starting hand selection.
+You know you will get four cards and see five more on the board and assume it is impossible not to make a hand.

 The Big Mistakes to Avoid with Pot-Limit Omaha

 Big Pairs and Aces– Don’t get sucked in by overvaluing big pairs and Aces.
 Instead, trying to play big pairs in unconnected hands is to look to play them for set value (Unsuited Hand Example = A-A-6-2).
 The key thing is to not overplay your big pairs; always examine every aspect of your hand.